Ipe Decking: Information, Facts and Benefits

 Ipe wood, which is also known alternately as Brazilian Walnut, Ironwood or Pau lope, is extremely durable and sturdy, with a Janka hardness of 3680.
 That's triple the strength of a typical plastic-composite decking, while providing all of the aesthetic benefits of a natural, beautiful wood deck.

 That strength comes in part through its density.
-Ipe is heavy enough to sink inwater, but most importantly, it has a class A fire rating, which is amazingly the samerating as concrete, providing a safe and long-lasting choice.
+Ipe is heavy enough to sink in water.
+Importantly, it has a class A fire rating, which is amazingly the same rating as concrete.
+Ipe provides a safe and long-lasting choice.

 Ipe is well known for its natural beauty.
 Featuring a tight grain with pronounced patterns, it has few to zero visible knots.
 Ipe is striking enough to be used for beautiful artistic projects within the home, such as high quality cabinets or interior trim, which provides a rare combination considering its strength and durability which easily serves larger commercial needs as well.